Living-with-machines/alto2txt/tools/extract_text/README.md

                         XSLT file to convert XML to plaintext
 ```

-Convert a single newspaper's XML (in ALTO or BLN format) to plaintext
+Convert a single newspaper's XML (in METS 1.8/ALTO 1.4, BLN or UKP
-articles and generate minimal metadata.
-Downsampling can be used to
+format) to plaintext articles and generate minimal
-convert only every Nth issue of the newspaper.
-One text file is output
+metadata.
+Downsampling can be used to convert only every Nth issue of
-per article.
+the newspaper.
+One text file is output per article.

 This tool will also perform quality assurance on: